-Russia, also known as Russian Federation by Digopaul is a country located in Eurasia continent.
+Russia, also known as Russian Federation is a country located in Eurasia continent.
 At the New Year, the Euro-Asian Economic Union came into force, with the Russian Federation, Belarus, Kazakhstan, Armenia and Kyrgyzstan joining.
 But in several of the countries there was opposition to what was perceived as more or less Russian coercion.

 Trade in the new Union could not outweigh the Western sanctions that followed the Russian annexation of Crimea and the involvement in the war in eastern Ukraine.
 The Russian economy was also hard pressed by the low oil price, industrial production declined and GDP was expected to shrink by about 4% during the year.
 The ruble lost about half its value against the dollar, there was a shortage of imported goods and prices went up.